notification Created with Sketch. CORONAVIRUS: We are still taking precautions to keep you safe Coronavirus (Respiratory infections) Update

 Gail Burfitt is British Veteran who served in the Royal Air Force.
 Read more about how King Edward VII’s Hospital helped her with a Hip replacement as a recipient of the Veterans’ Grant.

 This not only affected my physical health, but also my mental health.
-I contacted private hospitals and were told that the cost of my op would be between £15 -£20k, which is way out of our reach.
-We even were considering a private bank loan as I was in so much pain.
+I contacted private hospitals and was told that the cost of the operation would be between £15k -£20k, which was way out of reach.
+I even were considering a private bank loan as I was in so much pain.

 My application was then considered in February 2023 and I was extremely pleased to be informed my application for a full grant had been approved.
 I was then sent details for a consultation at King Edward VII’s Hospital in March 2023 and met with Consultant Hip Surgeon Mr Emeka Oragui.
-I was then scheduled very quickly and subsequently had my op on 29th April 2023, which has been extremely successful.
+I was then scheduled very quickly and subsequently had my operation on 29th April 2023, which has been extremely successful.

-All the ward staff at King Edward VII’s Hospital, Mr Oragui’s care and practice, alongside my anaesthetist Mrs Caroline Smith, we amazing; nothing was too much trouble.
+All the ward staff at King Edward VII’s Hospital, Mr Oragui’s care and practice, alongside my anaesthetist Mrs Caroline Smith, were amazing; nothing was too much trouble.
 I spent 2 nights at King Edward VII’s Hospital and have nothing but praise, admiration & my sincere thanks to all who supported me on my journey and for giving me my life back.

 I didn’t feel that opportunities for someone normal just like me were possible.
 The positive outcome is life changing and I am now mobile & pain free.
 This has allowed me to return to normal life activities, to care for my horses, cats and dogs, to undertake pain free physical activity and to return to work.